-We have incurred and expect to incur significant costs resulting from the 2022 and 2023 Restructuring Plans.
-See Note 6 for additional information on the effect on our Condensed Consolidated Financial Statements.
+We have incurred significant costs resulting from the 2022 and 2023 Restructuring Plans.
+See Note 7 for additional information on the effect on our Condensed Consolidated Financial Statements.

 Basis of Presentation and Principles of Consolidation

 Our Condensed Consolidated Financial Statements include the financial position, results of operations and cash flows of Nektar Therapeutics and our wholly-owned subsidiaries.
 We have eliminated all intercompany accounts and transactions in consolidation.